awsdocs/amazon-redshift-developer-guide/doc_source/r_array.md

 # array function<a name="r_array"></a>

-Creates an array of a specified type\.
+Creates an array of the SUPER data type\.

 ## Syntax<a name="r_array-synopsis"></a>

 ```
-ARRAY( INT (type) )
+ARRAY( [ expr1 ] [ , expr2 [ , ... ] ] )
 ```

 ## Argument<a name="r_array-argument"></a>

- *type*
+ *expr1, expr2*
-The input expression must be a INT1, INT2, INT4, INT8, DATE, TIME, TIMESTAMP, VARCHAR, NVARCHAR, FLOAT, DOUBLE, or TIMETZ data type\.
+Expressions of any Amazon Redshift data type except date and time types, since Amazon Redshift doesn't cast the date and time types to the SUPER data type\.
+The arguments don't need to be of the same data type\.

 ## Return type<a name="r_array-return-type"></a>